Hammerill/Sand-Box2D-levels/docs/README-index.md

 - `directory` - path to the directory (relatively to the [levels directory](../levels/)) where level is located.
 Note that all the next paths will be considered as relative to it.
 - `level` - path to the [main level file](./README-level-file.md).
+- `version` - version of the level.
+Should be the same as in metadata sector of the level's file.
-- `files` - list of files that are used in the level.
+- `files` - list of other files that are used in the level.
 It's important to mark them here - if you don't, they won't be downloaded and be accessible from level file.